 It is not hard.
 Don’t you dare tell us this is hard.
 Quitting heroin is hard.
 Beating cancer is hard.
 Drinking your coffee black.
 Is.
 Not.
 Hard.

-I actually laughed out loud when I read this, so at that moment on I just knew this was the book.
+I actually laughed out loud when I read this, so from that moment on I just knew this was the book.

 So that was it, I read the book cover to cover and wrote my shopping list.